rse/tokenizr/README.md

 About
 -----

-Tokenizr is a small JavaScript library, providing powerful and flexible string tokenization functionality.
+Tokenizr is a small TypeScript/JavaScript library, providing powerful and flexible string tokenization functionality.
 It is intended to be be used as the underlying "lexical scanner" in a Recursive Descent based "syntax parser", but can be used for other parsing purposes, too.
 Its distinct features are:

 - **Efficient Iteration**:<br/>
   It iterates over the input character string in a read-only and copy-less fashion.